Fast LLM Post-training via Decoupled and Fastest-of-N Speculation: Evaluation

 \begin{itemize}[leftmargin=*,leftmargin=10pt,itemindent=0pt] \itemsep0.5em \item \textbf{GRPO-32B-20K.} This trace trains Qwen2.5-32B~\cite{qwen2.5} with the GRPO~\cite{DBLP:journals/corr/abs-2402-03300} algorithm, a representative value-model-free post-training method that trains high-quality models like DeepSeek series~\cite{DBLP:journals/corr/abs-2509-02547,deepseek-r1}.
-The trace samples a total batch of 8,192 prompts at each step\footnote{ {Including the group sampling factor. }}, where for each batch, the model generates responses with a maximum length of 20\,K tokens.
+The trace samples a total batch of 8,192 prompts at each step\footnote{ {Including the group sampling factor. }}, where for each batch, the model generates responses with a budget of 20\,K tokens.
 The trace runs on 256\,GPUs with a tensor parallelism (TP) degree of 4 for each rollout worker, so the initial per-worker batch size is 128. \\[-18pt]

-\item \textbf{DAPO-32B-20K.} This trace also trains Qwen2.5-32B using DAPO~\cite{dapo}--- a trending algorithm in AI academy and industry~\cite{DBLP:journals/corr/abs-2508-03501,DBLP:journals/corr/abs-2505-23433}--- with a per-step total batch size of 16,384 and a maximum response length of 20\,K tokens.
-The trace still runs on 256 GPUs with a TP degree of 4 for each rollout worker, so the per-worker batch size is 256.
-DAPO requires a larger per-step batch size because its training method filters out low-quality responses generated during the rollout. \end{itemize}
+\item \textbf{DAPO-32B-20K.} This trace also trains Qwen2.5-32B using DAPO~\cite{dapo}---a trending algorithm in AI academy and industry~\cite{DBLP:journals/corr/abs-2508-03501,DBLP:journals/corr/abs-2505-23433}---with a per-step batch size of 16,384 and a response budget of 20\,K tokens.
+The trace runs on 256 GPUs with a 4-degree TP for each rollout worker, so the per-worker batch size is 256.
+DAPO requires a larger per-step batch size because its training method filters out low-quality responses generated during the rollout. \\[-18pt]

+\item \textbf{PPO-32B-20K.} PPO is another widely used RL algorithm~\cite{DBLP:journals/corr/SchulmanWDRK17,DBLP:journals/corr/abs-2504-05118}.
+The trained model is Qwen2.5-32B, and the PPO trace is different in (1) it utilizes another 32B critic model to generate value and trains the critic together with the actor model; (2) meanwhile, it samples only one response per prompt.
+The per-step batch size is 4,096 and the maximum response length is 20\,K tokens.
+We run the trace on the same cluster setup like the above two traces. \\[-14pt] \end{itemize}

+For all experiments, we set the sampling temperature of LLM generation to 1.0---a common setup in post-training~\cite{deepseek-r1,DBLP:journals/corr/abs-2402-03300,DBLP:journals/corr/abs-2507-20534}---which, however, has a negative impact on speculative decoding ~\cite{DBLP:conf/acl/XiaYDW00L0S24,DBLP:journals/corr/abs-2509-04474,DBLP:journals/corr/abs-2510-26475}.
+LLM post-training requires such settings to explore more diverse responses and avoid entropy collapse~\cite{DBLP:journals/corr/abs-2505-23585,dapo,DBLP:journals/corr/abs-2504-05118}; otherwise, the trained model suffers from premature convergence, which limits its potential for further performance gains.